talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer poolId = 56; // Integer | The ID of the pool.
+        Long poolId = 56; // Long | The ID of the pool.
 You can find it in the Campaign Manager, in the **Giveaways** section.
         OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Timestamp that filters the results to only contain giveaways created before this date.
 Must be an RFC3339 timestamp string.
         OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Timestamp that filters the results to only contain giveaways created after this date.
 Must be an RFC3339 timestamp string. try {